PoonamSampat/TweetsAnalysisusingSpark/README.md

-# TweetsAnalysisusingSpark
-Tweets Analysis, using Spark SQL.
+# Tweets Analysis, using Spark SQL.

 This is a basic primer on Spark SQL, have used pre-defined tweets, loaded the same into Spark and then done some basic EDA with Spark SQL.